Guit

 Guit County hosts the Mala oil field, in production from at least 2010 until the civil war forced a shutdown in 2014, although the quality of the crude oil is reportedly low.
 Oil production in Guit County has affected water quality, with a 2013 study by Signs of Hope indicating that unsafe oil production practices had contaminated water used by thousands of residents and made it unfit to drink (cited in HSBA 2015).
 Much of the surface water in the area is either contaminated by oil or ‘saltwater’ from drilling processes, and many villages in Guit County lack boreholes and access to clean drinking water.
 Before the oil companies withdrew, many of the villages sourced their drinking water from water tankers provided by oil companies.

-According to OCHA’s Humanitarian Needs Overview for 2023, there are 49,624 people in need in Guit County (compared to 44,300 people in 2021), representing over 70% of the county’s projected population.
+According to OCHA’s 2025 Humanitarian Needs Overview, there are an estimated 61,366 people in need in Guit County, which represents approximately 83% of the county’s total population reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that there were an estimated 55,539 people in need in Guit County, of whom 11,941 were non-displaced people, with the remainder comprising IDPs and returnees.
+According to OCHA’s Humanitarian Needs Overview for 2023, there were 49,624 people in need in Guit County (compared to 44,300 people in 2021), which represented over 70% of the county’s projected population.
 Significant insecurity has led to numerous access restrictions for aid organizations, exacerbating humanitarian needs across the county.

-Guit County is the home county of senior politician Taban Deng and was on the frontline between government and opposition forces following the outbreak of fighting in December 2013.
-The Mala oilfield in southern Guit also made seizing control of the area a priority for both sides.
-The government made inroads into Guit during its 2014, 2015, and 2018 offensives, though the area remained in overall control of the SPLA-IO, with both sides making use of militia forces during the conflict (Craze et al. 2016; UNMISS/UN OHCHR 2018).
+Guit County is the home county of senior politician Taban Deng Gai and was on the frontline between government and opposition forces following the outbreak of fighting in December 2013.
+The oilfields of Guit also made seizing control of the area a key priority for both sides, which led to it exchanging hands multiple times in quick succession during the early stages of the war despite overall control by the opposition.
 The conflict’s impact on civilians was especially severe.
-The offensives of 2014 and 2015 led to significant destruction and displacement, with a UN assessment mission to Guit finding no standing or unburned dwellings between Bentiu and Guit (UN 2016, p.8).
-Amnesty International reported that individuals who fled violence in southern and central Unity consistently described government and non-uniformed forces, allegedly from Mayom’s Bul Nuer clan, participating in attacks on their villages (Amnesty International 2015).
+The southern Unity offensives of 2014 and 2015 that utilised the access road from Bentiu via Guit to Thar Jar and Leer led to massive destruction and displacement, with a June 2015 UN assessment mission to Guit finding no standing or unburned tukuls between Bentiu and Guit.
+Amnesty International reported that individuals who fled violence in Rubkona, Guit, Koch and Leer counties consistently described government and non-uniformed forces, allegedly from the Bul Nuer section from Mayom, attacking their villages (Amnesty International 2015).

-Payams: Guit (County HQ), Kedad/Kedet, Kuac, Kuerguini, Niemni, Nyathoar, Wathnyona
+Payams: Guit (County HQ), Kedad/Kedet, Kuach, Kuerguini, Niemni, Nyathoar, Wathnyona

 UN OCHA 2020 map of Guit County: https://reliefweb.int/map/south-sudan/south-sudan-guit-county-reference-map-march-2020